ouss-hafsi/portfolio/README.md

 2. Website navigation system built using Javascript
 3. Contact form information submission content automatically checked (with associated error messages sent to user) and stored using Javascript

+## Wire Frame

 ## About
 Thank you for checking out my Portfolio Project.
 I’m a Tunisian-American Software Engineering Candidate at General Assembly and Graphic Designer based in Los Angeles, California.
 I like helping others by sharing ideas and new creations.
 I’m always looking forward to working with new people and learning more skills.
-If you would like to see more of my work, please visit my [Behance] (https://www.behance.net/oussamaben4273I) or visit my [Linkedin] at (https://www.linkedin.com/in/oussema-ben-hafsi-2211b5217/)
+If you would like to see more of my work, please visit my Behance profile at https://www.behance.net/oussamaben4273I or visit my Linkedin profile at https://www.linkedin.com/in/oussema-ben-hafsi-2211b5217/